-Minimalist Toiletries: What is in my Minimalist Toiletry Bag?
+Minimalist Travel Toiletries: What is in my Minimalist Toiletry Bag?

-Part of my minimalist packing list includes my comprehensive list of toiletries.
+Part of my minimalist packing list includes my comprehensive list of toiletries for travel.
 And I pack all my minimalist toiletries in two different bags.
 I always travel with a hanging toiletry bag for my dry toiletries and a transparent case for my liquid toiletries items.
-The two toiletry bags hold all the items I need for every trip.
+The two travel toiletry bags hold all the items I need for every trip.

 Inside my hanging toiletry bag, my list of toiletries include: